UKLocation/INSPIRE-Manual/UK-INSPIRE-Manual/level-1/test.md

 #What is INSPIRE?
-##INSPIRE is an infrastructure for spatial data in Europe
+##INSPIRE is an infrastructure for sharing spatial data in Europe

 The geographical information held by European countries does not currently join up - but the environment does.
 Environmental issues such as flooding, forest fires and climate change do not respect national borders.